camunda/camunda-docs-manual/content/update/patch-level.md

 The one exception to this are bugs in the database schema itself.
 If you are affected by such a bug, you have the option to run a patch script.
 Patch scripts are shipped inside the distribution at the following location: `$DISTRIBUTION_PATH/sql/upgrade`, named: `engine_$VERSION_patch_$A_to_$B`.
-If you do choose to apply a database patch, then you must apply all patch scripts that are within the bounds of your upgrade path.
-This means if your current patch version is `X.X.1` and you upgrade to `X.X.5` you have to execute all patch scripts first where `$A` &ge; `X.X.1` and `$B` &le; `X.X.5`.
+If you do choose to apply a database patch, then you must apply all patch scripts that are within the bounds of your update path.
+This means if your current patch version is `X.X.1` and you update to `X.X.5` you have to execute all patch scripts first where `$A` &ge; `X.X.1` and `$B` &le; `X.X.5`.

 Each patch script contains a comment what the fixes are related to and a link to the corresponding [Camunda Jira](https://app.camunda.com/jira/browse/CAM) issue.